-- 6. Do not move the vehicle until law enforcement officials arrive.
+- Do not move the vehicle until law enforcement officials arrive. (refer to p.
+3 Title 32).
 Make pictures if possible. - 7.
 Every accident must be reported to your supervisor.
 There are no minor accidents involving a school bus!
 The rules of the State Department of Education require all accidents to be reported to the Alabama State Department of Education.